 - Clearly and accurately state the amount of minerals and vitamins (oil-and water-soluble) expected to be in the product.

-- If applicable to the product, it must meet recommended USP <2040> parameters for disintegration of vitamin supplements (excluding capsule, chewable, sublingual and time-release products).
+- Meet recommended USP <2040> parameters for disintegration of dietary supplement tablets (excluding chewable, sublingual and time-release products).

 - Meet all FDA labeling requirements.